 Need to find a school?
 Click here for a list of our top rated medical assistant schools.

-Option 2 – Official Training Programs Through Accredited Programs
+Option 2 – Formal Training Through Accredited Programs

 – On-Campus Training Programs –

-On-campus medical assistant training programs are those that require students to attend all classes and laboratory sessions on a physical campus.
-The programs have set schedules and may be held during day, afternoon, or evening hours.
+On-campus medical assistant training programs require you to attend all classes and laboratory sessions in a traditional campus setting.
+These programs have set schedules and may hold classes during day, afternoon, or evening hours.

 - Face to face interaction with instructors